metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

                """

-Cylc offers three ways of consolidating configurations to help improve the structure of your suite and avoid duplication.
+Cylc offers three ways of consolidating configurations to help improve the structure of a suite and avoid duplication.
+We will cover these approaches in turn after the next section.

 The ``cylc get-config`` Command